 - Something the customer has (phone or laptop)

 - Something the customer is (fingerprint or face recognition)

-By September this year, banks have to reject any payment if it doesn’t live up to the SCA standards.
+By September 2019, banks have to reject any payment if it doesn’t live up to PSD2's SCA standards.

-But as we’ve tested the banks’ open APIs during the last three months, we’ve discovered that many banks aren’t compliant when it comes to the regulatory technical standards (RTS) on strong customer authentication (SCA).
+But as we’ve tested the banks’ open APIs, we’ve discovered that many banks aren’t compliant when it comes to PSD2's regulatory technical standards (RTS) on strong customer authentication (SCA).

 Even though there’s nothing wrong with redirecting the SCA flow to the banks’ web-based authentication mechanism, we’ve found that banks often create different standards for their own and the third party SCA flows.